matze19999/ValetudoOnDocker/README.md

-Here I will upload my own Dockerfiles.
+Here I will upload all files you need to execute Valetudo on a Docker System